Hector Hyppolite (1894-1948) 19"x20" Vase of Flowers c1946 Oil on Carton#1GSN-HA-Published

 Hector Hyppolite, the late oldest Haitian master, signed this stunning naive masterpiece representing a vase full of colorful flowers.
-It is an oil on carton, and painted circa 1940's.
+It is an oil-on carton and was painted circa the 1940s.
 It was damaged during the 2010 Haiti earthquake and beautifully restored by the Smithsonian Institute in DC.

 Although by trade a shoemaker, house painter, and sometimes voodoo priest, Hyppolite painted postcards for American marines visiting Haiti.
 His painted architectural decorations in St. Mark brought him to the attention of DeWitt Peters, founder and Director of the Centre D’Art.
 With DeWitt’s encouragement, Hyppolite moved to Port-au-Prince and devoted himself to painting.

 Using chicken feathers, fingers, and brushes, Hyppolite produced a work of remarkable richness and complexity.
 His works are collected and exhibited in major museums throughout the world.

 In 2008, the Government of Haiti issued a decree establishing June 2008- June 2009 as the year of Hector Hyppolite as a testimony to his impact on the art world.